majidorc/parse-email/README.md

 - **Settings Management:**
   - Use the Settings modal in the dashboard to update Telegram, Email, and LINE notification settings.
 All values are stored in the database.
   - Toggle notification channels and edit all fields directly in the UI.
+  - **Clear Cache Button:** Use the 'Clear Cache' button in Settings to remove all locally cached data and force the app to reload.
+This is useful for troubleshooting, freeing up storage, or ensuring you have the latest version.
 - **Dashboard Usage:**
   - View summary cards for Total Bookings, New Bookings, and Benefit (coming soon).
   - See booking and passenger counts by channel, with PieChart and filter-on-click.